Europeans to take new steps against Russia over UK spy

 French President Emmanuel Macron said Paris and Berlin would be among countries taking further rapid and coordinated measures which other leaders said would include the expulsion of Russian officials and possible other retaliatory actions.

+“We consider this attack a serious challenge to our security and European sovereignty so it calls for a coordinated and determined response from the European Union and its member states,” Macron told a news conference.

-Standing beside Macron and echoing his view that Russia had breached the sovereignty and security of the Union, German Chancellor Angela Merkel told a joint news conference that EU countries would debate what measures to take “and then act”.
+Standing beside him, German Chancellor Angela Merkel said EU countries would debate what measures to take “and then act”.

 One senior official familiar with discussions said the extent of measures in the coming weeks could be “surprising” and not confined to expulsions.
 There is no talk of more economic sanctions, whose enforcement has divided the EU in the past.